CUAnschutzBDC/smith_nicholas_sc_antigen/README.md

 * `05_PCA.R` - Runs PCA using methods from `Seurat`.
 Makes the output `results/R_analysis/{sample_name}/images/RNA_pca.pdf` to help determine the number of pcs to use for downstream processing.
 * `06a_UMAP_find_resolution.R` - Uses the number of pcs found above (specified in the file `files/sample_info.tsv`) and uses `clustree` to visualize many clustering resolutions.
 The `clustree` and umaps of each resolution will be in a file `results/R_analysis/{sample_name}/images/clustering_resolution.pdf` to guide resolution selection for downstream analysis.
 * `06b_UMAP.R` - Taking the number of pcs and resolution determined in the previous steps (specified in `files/sample_info.tsv`), generates the final umap and clustering for the object.
 The final images can be found in `results/R_analysis/{sample_name}/images/RNA_pca.pdf`
-*
+* `07_name_clusters.R` - Uses two references the [seurat reference](https://www.sciencedirect.com/science/article/pii/S0092867421005833?via%3Dihub) which can be downloaded [here](https://atlas.fredhutch.org/data/nygc/multimodal/pbmc_multimodal.h5seurat) and a [BND reference previously published by Mia Smith](https://rupress.org/jem/article/220/8/e20221604/214110/Identification-of-an-anergic-BND-cell-derived) to name clusters.
+I name each cluster on individual samples to provide more confidence in the integration of samples.
+* `08_find_markers.R` - Finds markers for each of the clusters and cell types using a one-vs-all approach with `FindAllMarkers` in Seurat.
+This outputs a file of markers that should be used to double check cell type determination.
+* `09_demultiplex_tets.R` - More attempts to identify positive tetramers.
+Here, UMAPs are generated on the `ADT_CLR`, `TET_CLR`, `ADT_DSB` and the `TET_DSB` assays and clusters are found in the same.
+These clusters are compared to the tetramer deremination at other steps.
+Nothing from this script was used in the final manuscript.
+* `10_compare_dsb_clr.R` - A script comparing the output of the dsb and clr normalization approaches.
+Nothing from this script was used in the final manuscript
+* `11_remove_ambience.R` - A script that runs `removeAmbience` from `DropletUtils` to attempt to remove ambient contamination.
+This assay was used for all steps and compared to the non-abient removal downstream, but was not used in the final manuscript because ambience removal from a popultion of only B cells did not make much difference.
+* `12_improve_cutoff.R` - Steps to try a tetramer identification that uses the non-b cells in our population to determine a cutoff.
+A cutoff of the 95th quartile of the non-b cells was used to identify a cutoff.
+A proportion above the cutoff was than calculated for each cell (and made into an assay) and tetramer calls were based on any tetramers with scores above 1.
+This scoring system ended up being used in the final manuscript.

 *NOTE on tetramer labeling.
-While libra, HTODemux, scar, and raw data were all used, only the libra score on ______ and the t-cell/myeloid cell cutoff on ______ were used to identify tetramer names the others were just used to test methods and compare results*
+While libra, HTODemux, scar, and raw data were all used, only the libra score on ______ and the t-cell/myeloid cell cutoff on the scar corrected values were used to identify tetramer names the others were just used to test methods and compare results*

+#### Integrated analysis

 ## Seurat object